 It could be because it is the only RV tent that comfortably houses two stretchers with space to move, but the Oztent RV5 is the most popular tent in the RV range with the RV4 and RV3 once again not far behind.

-Super durable, easy to pitch and tonnes of add-ons available, Oztent RV Tents continue to be a go-to tent for outback touring and long stay camping.
+These are super durable, easy to pitch and with tonnes of add-ons available.
+The Oztent RV Tents continue to be a go-to tent for outback touring and long stay camping.

 1. Coleman Instant Up 4P